atusy/vimconf-2025-small/index.md

 1. Range selection/textobject
 1. Sticky scroll <!-- nvim-treesitter-context -->

-# The answer is 8/10
+## The answer is 8/10

+* For Neovim users,
+    * the power of tree-sitter is already unlocked
+    * the more power comes with 3rd party plugins
+* For Vim users,
-* The power of tree-sitter is already open to you
+    * the power of tree-sitter is still locked to

-# Using the Neovim builtin applications

-* You might be implicitly relying on some of the builtin features
-* Some needs explict applications
+## Unlock the power of tree-sitter

+by unleashing your imaginations!!

+Let's start from exploring fantastic usecases!!

 # Extending some features by editing queries